Section 108 Loan Guarantee Program

 $24 million CDBG loan funds

-In fall of 2015, the Department of Housing and Urban Development (HUD) awarded St. Louis County a $24 million loan fund under the Section 108 Loan Guarantee Program (Section 108).
+In 2015, the Department of Housing and Urban Development (HUD) authorized St. Louis County to borrow up to $24 million under the Section 108 Loan Guarantee Program (Section 108).
 This loan program provides communities in St. Louis County with a source of financing for economic development, housing rehabilitation, public facilities, and other physical development projects, including improvements to increase resilience against natural disasters.

 St. Louis County now has the ability to make federally guaranteed loans large enough to pursue physical and economic revitalization projects capable of revitalizing entire neighborhoods.
 Such public investment is often needed to inspire private economic activity, providing the initial resources or simply the confidence that private firms and individuals may need to invest in distressed areas.